theimgclist/100DaysOfMLCode/Day2/README.md

 * faster_rcnn_inception_v2_coco_2018_01_28 did a much better job!
 * It missed the traffic light  which Yolo was able to detect
 * Below image compares the results of yesterday's ssdlite model with today's faster_rcnn
+* Image on left shows ssdLite's output and the one on right is faster_rcnn's

 <p><img src="https://raw.githubusercontent.com/theimgclist/100DaysOfMLCode/master/images/ssdvsfrcnn.png"/></p>